History of Art

 To help us with the selection process we will ask you to send in one marked essay from School/college that you have completed during the year.
 The essay should indicate your ability to write coherently and clearly in English, and to construct a logical argument.
 An essay on any subject is welcome, so long as it consists mainly of text rather than, say, mathematics.
 It will be helpful if the essay demonstrates originality of thought, research skills and enthusiasm.
 A word limit of around 2000 words is suggested, with or without illustrations or diagrams.
 You may possibly be asked to discuss aspects of the written work in the interview.

 Those who are invited to interview will have two interviews at St John's.
-Your first interview will be with the Tutor for the subject, and the second with the Director of Studies and a second College fellow in History of Art.
-The aim of these interviews, which last up to 30 minutes each, is to find out from you first hand about your motivation and aptitude for the course and normally includes some discussion of your art historical interests.
+Your first interview will be with the Tutor for the subject, and the second with the Director of Studies and a second College Fellow in History of Art.
+The aim of these interviews is to find out from you first hand about your motivation and aptitude for the course and normally includes some discussion of your art historical interests.
 In addition, you are likely to be shown pictures of works of art, either singly or in small groups, and asked to discuss them.
 This is not a form of identification or dating test but rather a means to enable us to assess your responsiveness to images.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
 Remote interviews in History of Art would only be considered in cases of immediate, short-term health problems and if it is not possible for the candidate to come to Cambridge during the whole interview period.

 If you are invited to interview you will also sit the University’s At-Interview Assessment for History of Art.
 More information can be found on the University’s Admissions Assessments page.

-Further information about the Department is available from Mrs Francé Davies, Department of History of Art, 1 Scroope Terrace, Cambridge , CB2 1PX, by telephone on 01223 332975, on the Department website or by email.
+Further information about the Department is available from Lucy Hartley, Department of History of Art, 1 Scroope Terrace, Cambridge , CB2 1PX, by telephone on 01223 332975, on the Department website or by email.